 Pray about what you have learned, thanking God for any new insights into the gospel of Matthew and lifting to God anyone who has come into your thoughts as you have studied.

-Look around (or in lockdown think about) your church and see if you can find/think of (in the building, the notices, the hymns you sing this week and the services you use, the ministry the church is engaged in etc) any echoes of Matthew's gospel and its main themes in your church at the moment?
+Can you find/think of (in the building, the notices, the hymns you sing, the services you use, the ministry the church is engaged in etc) any echoes of Matthew's gospel and its main themes in your church at the moment?

 Share some of what you have found on the discussion board in the Forum (this post is required).